 Reflections on the latest real estate news, updates, and trends.

-Market statistics tell you what happened yesterday, but they rarely explain why.
-In a county as geographically diverse as Marin, broad aggregate data—like our current $1.7M median closed price and 18-day median time on market—often masks the friction points that determine a successful transaction today.
+Market statistics are great at telling you what happened yesterday, but alone they cannot explain why.
+In a county as geographically diverse as Marin, broad aggregate data—like our current $1,883,500 median closed price and 13-day median time on market—often masks the friction points that determine a successful transaction today.

-The following insights are synthesized from active field reports, escrow hurdles, and direct feedback from the Q2 2026 buyer pool.
-We focus on the "Invisible Drivers" currently dictating value and leverage in our micro-neighborhoods:
+The following insights are synthesized from my observations, active field reports, escrow hurdles, and direct feedback from the Q2 2026 buyer pool.
+Here, we focus on the "Invisible Drivers" currently dictating value and leverage in our micro-neighborhoods:

 The K-Shaped Wealth Effect: While entry-level affordability remains stretched, the luxury sector fiercely outperforms.
 Propelled by strong equity markets and an AI-driven economic boomlet in the broader Bay Area, affluent buyers are acting decisively.
-Premium central corridors like Corte Madera and Larkspur are operating at a blistering pace, with accurately priced homes entering contract in a median of just 9 days.
+Premium Southern Marin towns like Mill Valley, Corte Madera and Larkspur are operating at a blistering pace, with accurately priced homes entering contract in days, not weeks.

 The New Insurance Reality: Securing comprehensive, affordable homeowner's coverage remains a critical structural hurdle, particularly near California's Wildland-Urban Interface (WUI) zones.
-With 17% of California agents reporting transaction terminations due to insurance unavailability, upfront underwriting and policy strategy are now non-negotiable components of a successful escrow.
+Upfront underwriting and policy strategy are now non-negotiable components of a successful escrow in 2026.

 Understanding these overlapping forces—from shifting buyer debt-to-income tolerances to hyper-local velocity—is the difference between simply observing the market and successfully capitalizing on it.